civicdata/cda-wiki/README.md

 # CDA Code of Conduct

-This is a living document governing the Civic Data ALliance
+This is a living document governing the Civic Data Alliance including CDA's Code of Conduct.